Live from the Southern Command in sunny South Florida.

 That's the whole point.

-Just like what's going on in Iraq is much more positive anybody knows, as evidenced by uh all the steps necessary to make this uh this hit on Zerkawi possible.
+Just like what's going on in Iraq is much more positive than anybody knows, as evidenced by all the steps necessary to make this hit on Zarcawi possible.

-Is there's more progress than you possibly can see on the surface here, but sit tight, it'll manifest itself.
+There's more progress than you possibly can see on the surface here, but sit tight.

-I imagine you're gonna be very happy the day after the elections this November.
+I imagine you're going to be very happy the day after the elections this November.

 I hope so.